AlanKellyEire/ESXI-Provisioning/README.md

 # ESXI-Provisioning
-Script to convert thick Provisioned vmdk on free ESXI to thin vmdk
+Script to convert thick Provisioned VMDK on free ESXI to thin VMDK

-This project includes a bash script that converts VMware ESXi thick provisied vmdk to thin provisioned vmdk.
+This project includes a bash script that converts VMware ESXi thick Provisioned VMDK to thin provisioned vmdk.

 ## Background on VMware ESXi